gandalf012/SentenceBert-20newsgroup-Classifier/README.md

 ## Improvements

-The following improvements can help achieve better performance:
+The following improvements can help achieve a better performance:

 **Sentence-Bert embedding**:
 - Use `Albert` instead of distilBert to encode the corpus (Albert `Sentencepiece` yield on better embedding than Bert `Wordpiece`)